Experience Camp Little Notch

 How do we achieve this?

-Camp Little Notch brings girls of various backgrounds together through activities that break down barriers between people and create a community where girls value themselves and each other.
+Camp Little Notch brings people of various backgrounds together through activities that break down barriers and create a community where campers value themselves and each other.
 At Camp Little Notch we consciously and deliberately use a variety of tools to create a camp community in which we celebrate diversity, encourage community building, teach conflict resolution and communication skills, facilitate sharing of traditions between people, and confront all forms of discrimination, prejudice, and exclusion in our interactions, operations, and activities.
 These elements are a part of everything we do and everyone benefits.

 Many summer camps offer organized sports and structured activities.
-Camp Little Notch gives girls the freedom to create a self-determined experience.
+Camp Little Notch gives campers the freedom to create a self-determined experience.
 Campers are organized into groups that develop their own schedule with their counselors’ help.
-This type of freedom encourages creativity, builds decision-making skills, and helps girls take responsibility for their development.
+This type of freedom encourages creativity, builds decision-making skills, and helps young people take responsibility for their development.

 Why do we feel this is important?